zilongwang0212/Tutorial/README.md

 zsh
 ```

-If you want to automatically enter Zsh every time you log in without changing the system’s default shell, you can add the following line to your `~/.bashrc`:
+If you want to automatically enter Zsh every time without changing the system’s default shell, you can add the following line:

 ```bash
 nano ~/.bashrc # open ~/.bashrc